willemt/pearldb/README.rst

    MY VALUE

-It's best practice to specifiy the capacity of the database upfront.
-Pear does not do automatic resizing.
+The user must specify the capacity of the database upfront.
+PearDB does not support automatic resizing.
 A PUT will fail if it would put the database over capacity.

 .. code-block:: bash